MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-testing-guide.md

 You can control data transfer between corporate managed applications, as follows:

 1. Set **Allow app to transfer data to other apps** to **Policy-managed apps**.
 2. Set **Allow app to receive data from other apps** to **All apps**.

 Use of intents and content providers are affected by these policies.
 3. Confirm the following conditions:
     - Opening from an unmanaged app into your app functions correctly.
-    - Sharing content between managed apps is allowed.
+    - Sharing content between your app and managed apps is allowed.
-    - Sharing from managed apps to non-managed apps (for example, Chrome) is blocked.
+    - Sharing from your app to non-managed apps (for example, Chrome) is blocked.

+#### Restrict receiving data from other apps

+1. Set **Send org data to other apps** to **All apps**.
+2. Set **Receive data from other apps** to **Policy managed apps**.
+3. Confirm the following conditions:
+    - Sending to an unmanaged app from your app functions correctly.
+    - Sharing content between your app and managed apps is allowed.
+    - Sharing from non-managed apps (for example, Chrome) to your app is blocked.

+If your app requires [integrated 'open from' controls](app-sdk-android.md#opening-data-from-a-local-or-cloud-storage-location), you can control **open from** functionality as follows:

+1. Set **Receive data from other apps** to **Policy managed apps**.
+2. Set **Open data into org documents** to **Block**.
+3. Confirm the following conditions:
+    - Opening is restricted to only appropriate managed locations.

 ### Restrict cut, copy, and paste
 You can restrict the system clipboard to managed applications, as follows: